 “My goal is to help fight global warming”

 — My personal goal is to help fight global warming by attracting investors because I believe fighting global warming requires large investments.
 I see a lot of things that can be done, and we need to convince a lot of people.
 We should all pursue sustainability simply because it’s good, but not everyone buys into that.
 So I think that a good way to impact people is to show them that energy-efficient solutions are profitable.

 — I have a project employment at the property management company Kopparstaden for six months.
 I wrote my thesis in collaboration with them, where I analysed the structure of the walls of their buildings with the aim of reducing their climate footprint.
 The results of the study were very useful for them, so they wanted me to continue my work.

-Jonn Are Myhren is head of the master programme at Dalarna University.
+Jonn Are Myhren is director of the programme at Dalarna University.

 How would you describe the labour market for graduates from the Master’s Programme in Energy Efficient Built Environment?

 — Around 10 to 15 students will be graduating from the programme this summer, the majority of them international students.
 Around 70 percent of the graduates have already found good jobs – many of them at Northvolt.
 Other employers are, to name just a few, Hitachi, Tyrens and regional municipalities.
 In addition, four graduates from the programme have been admitted as doctoral students in recent years.
 We're really doing a lot to make the construction industry more sustainable, says Jonn Are Myhren.